Andriiklymiuk/golden-example/README.md

 corgi run
 ```

-It will run app on http://localhost:3000 and will start local postgres instance.
+It will run app on http://localhost:3000 and will start local postgres and redis instances with docker.

 ## Available Endpoints